How can learners practise soft skills in a virtual world?by

 Although the increased development of soft skills within businesses remains the ultimate goal, the playing field has changed dramatically in only a few short months.

 This presents several obstacles for L&D facing up to the reskilling challenge.
 As we’ve all discovered, working remotely is not synonymous with transposing the office ‘9-5’ working pattern into the home.
-As the lines between work and home have blurred, our approach to the working day has become more flexible, particularly as a large portion of the workforce have been home-schooling our children.
-Many of us will be logging on later in the day, and working later into the evening, swapping shifts with our partners to tend to the needs of our children.
+As the lines between work and home have blurred, our approach to the working day has become more flexible, particularly as a large portion of the workforce have now had the experience of home-schooling their children.
+Many of us have been logging on later in the day, and working later into the evening, swapping shifts with our partners to tend to the needs of our children.

-Even as children begin to return to school, some may still wish to work this way, and I believe that the stage has been set for a truly flexible mode of work to become the norm.
+Even now that children have returned to school (and perhaps especially during the summer holidays), some may still wish to work this way, and I believe that the stage has been set for a truly flexible mode of work to become the norm.
 If this is indeed the case, L&D will need to offer training that can not only reach all these people remotely, but also work around their individual and potentially radically different schedules.

 To their credit, over half (57%) of the L&D practitioners we surveyed have adapted their programmes to be available to more individuals, which addresses the dispersed workforce issue and the asynchronous delivery of materials.
 The wrinkle again, however, is real-world practice which in the case of the desirable soft skills we’re looking to develop, will require ever greater reliance on collaboration tools that emulate the interpersonal conversations which form a significant part of how we learn.